In this guide I explain how to disassemble a HP Pavilion dv4 laptop. I’ll be removing the display panel and top cover assembly.

 Pull wireless card antenna cables through the hole in the top cover.
 We disconnected both antenna cables from the wireless card in the step 3.

 Remove four screws securing display assembly hinges.

-Lift up and separate the display panel assembly from the laptop base.
+Lift up and separate the display panel assembly from the base.

-If you would like to disassemble the display panel and remove the LCD screen, you can follow this LCD screen removal guide for HP Pavilion dv4 laptop.
+If you would like to replace the LCD screen, you can follow this screen removal guide for HP Pavilion dv4.